All Are Welcome

 The bilingual gathering is held in the dining room of the Ministry Center, located at 6214 North Glenwood Avenue.

-One of our parish teens is hosting a clothing drive benefiting Cradles to Crayons from April 27-May 18.
-A collection bin will be in the foyer.
+One of our parish teens is hosting a clothing drive benefiting Cradles to Crayons through May 18.
+A collection bin will be in the church foyer.

 Cradles to Crayons aims to alleviate the nationwide issue of childhood poverty by addressing the clothing insecurity problem in the U.S. right now.
 Clothing insecurity is not one of the three insecurities covered by government safety programs, but it is an important insecurity to recognize.
 Without adequate or appropriate clothing, children can face barriers to participating in life and can feel unvalued.
 They don’t have shoes that fit, or coats warm enough to get through the Chicago winter, or clothes that fit them right.